dhawal-arora/RUOnTime/README.md

 ### Executing program
 * Invite the bot and give it permissions.
-* Use / and view all available commands.
+* Use `/` and view all available commands.
-* Use /help for detailed information on commands
+* Use `/help` for detailed information on commands,
+* Add your dorm location and schedule using the commands.
+* Execute `/busreport` to get schedule information.